pv08/anarede_processing/README.md

 python main.py
 ```

 This code utilizes the `.pwf` file that must be inside the `data` folder.
 After you put it inside the folder, use the parameter `--file`.
-But don't worry, there's a file there already based on the IEEE-24 bars sample.
+But don't worry, there's a file already based on the IEEE-24 bars sample.

 ```cmd
 python main.py --file data/file.pwf